faucetsdn/python3-prometheus-client/README.md

 - Registries can not be used as normal, all instantiated metrics are exported
 - Custom collectors do not work (e.g. cpu and memory metrics)
+- Info and Enum metrics do not work
 - The pushgateway cannot be used
 - Gauges cannot use the `pid` label